 A revision record (pdbx_version) appear in the file with a description of the change

 Major revisions to coordinates that change the structure's geometry or chemical composition (such as a change in the sequence of the polymers or ligand identity) require the entry to be obsoleted and superseded by a new deposition.
 The major revisions include:

 Typically, released PDB data (coordinates and experimental data) are obsoleted when the authors have collected new data or re-refined the structure.
 The obsoleted entry is replaced by a new (superceding) entry that receives a new PDB ID.
 Obsolete entries remain available to the public through the ftp archive.
 Users who search for an obsolete structure through the main web search interface will be automatically redirected to the superceding entry.
 Under no circumstances can a released structure be withdrawn.

 There are some rare circumstances in which an obsolete structure is not superceded.

-The wwPDB reviews the entire archive on a regular basis and remediates the data.
-The coordinates themselves are not changed but there may be changes in the meta data and nomenclature to assure consistency and uniformity in the files.
-The nature of the changes are described in a public document on the wwPDB site.
-In the case of global remediation the individual authors are not contacted.
-A version number is assigned.
-A REMARK with this version number and date is in every file.
+The wwPDB reviews the entire archive on a regular basis and remediates PDB data as required.
+The coordinates themselves are never changed, but there may be changes in the meta data and nomenclature to assure consistency and uniformity in the files.
+The nature of the changes is described in a public document on the wwPDB site.
+In the case of global remediation, the individual authors are not contacted.
+A version number is assigned and recorded in _pdbx_version mmCIF category in every file.
 The older version is maintained as a snapshot on the FTP site.